yugr/rust-slides/features/cons/panics/README.md

 Check overhead on panics in benches
   - can only be done in benches w/o `catch_unwind` (in bench itself and deps)
+  - don't forget to disable panicking in stdlib:
+    * update `[rust] std-features' in bootstrap.toml
+    * or use `-Z build-std -Z build-std-features` in cargo

 What is `panic_immediate_abort` ?